 Since 2001, a total of 21 Project Loans totaling \$4,953,421 have been foreclosed or forgiven due to lack of marketability.
 Foreclosed projects are operated by the Housing Development Fund until the project is sold or the Project Loan is assumed by a new owner.
 No such foreclosed projects are currently held by the Housing Development Fund.
 Losses on foreclosed Project Loans have been immaterial.
 Twelve of the previously foreclosed Project Loans were assumed by a single non-profit organization.
-In June 2010, this non-profit indicated problems operating these projects and asked the Housing Development Fund for assistance and in February 2011, the debt of these projects was consolidated into one loan; hence, the drop in the number of project loans.
+In June 2010, this non-profit organization indicated problems operating these projects and asked the Housing Development Fund for assistance and in February 2011, the debt of these projects was consolidated into one loan; hence, the drop in the number of project loans.
 In August 2011, the Housing Development Fund was contacted by the Internal Revenue Service regarding tax liens against one project with a loan balance of approximately \$110,000.
 The Housing Development Fund is working with the Internal Revenue Service on this matter but at this time has not finalized any solution or remedy.
-Currently the Housing Development Fund is continuing to collect its monthly mortgage payment from the Section 8 rental assistance payments relating to such project.

-The HUD Mark-to-Market Program has been designed to restructure FHA insured multifamily loans whose Section 8 rental assistance contracts have expired.
+The HUD Mark-to-Market Program has been designed to restructure FHA-insured multifamily loans whose Section 8 rental assistance contracts have expired.
 The goal of this program is to reduce the federal government's long-term cost of rental assistance by reducing current rents through a reduction in financing costs.
-As of June 30, 2011, no Project Loans are seeking refinancing under the Mark-to-Market Program.
+As of December 31, 2012, no Project Loans are seeking refinancing under the Mark-to-Market Program.

-Appendix A-2 provides information on Program Loans financed under the Housing Finance Program.
-As of June 30, 2011, there were over 11,000 single family loans outstanding with a current principal balance of approximately \$740,600,000.
-Of these loans, approximately 78% by principal balance are insured by the Federal Housing Administration ("FHA"), Veterans Administration ("VA"), United States Department of Agriculture Rural Development Rural Housing Service (the "USDA RHS") or private mortgage insurance.
+APPENDIX A-2 provides information on Program Loans financed under the Housing Finance Program.
+As of December 31, 2012, there were approximately 9,000 single family loans outstanding with a current principal balance of approximately \$559,248,000.
+Of these loans, approximately 78% measured by principal balance are insured by the Federal Housing Administration ("FHA"), Veterans Administration ("VA"), United States Department of Agriculture Rural Development Rural Housing Service (the "USDA RHS") or private mortgage insurance.
 All Program Loans are fixed interest rate, level debt service loans, with generally a 30 year term.

 The Housing Development Fund accepts Program Loan applications on a continuous basis.
 Lendable proceeds needed to cover these applications are provided from Bond proceeds, recycling of existing loan repayments and prepayments or excess revenues.
 The Housing Development Fund may also warehouse loans from general reserves in anticipation of upcoming Bond issues.
-As of July 31, 2011, the Housing Development Fund had \$8,340,000 available to purchase Program Loans and loan applications and loans pending purchase of \$7,224,000.
+As of February 28, 2013, the Housing Development Fund had \$21,398,000 available to purchase Program Loans and loan applications and loans pending purchase of \$5,111,000.